ash4317/pre-processing-and-API/README.md

 2) steps (optional)- The different pre-processing techniques to be applied on the extracted text.
 Valid arguments are:

- a. url- Removes URLs from the text
+ - url- Removes URLs from the text
- b. stemming- Performs stemming on the text
+ - stemming- Performs stemming on the text
- c. lemmatization- Performs lemmatization on the text
+ - lemmatization- Performs lemmatization on the text
- d. stopwords- Removes stopwords from the text
+ - stopwords- Removes stopwords from the text
- e. unusual- Removes words that don't have any meaning
+ - unusual- Removes words that don't have any meaning

 The API performs some basic pre-processing like removal of numbers, punctuations, unknown ASCII characters, converting text to lowercase etc. by default.